malavikam20/PdfToSheet/README.md

-# Truffles AI Hiring Assignment: PDF → Google Sheets AI Agent
+# PDF → Google Sheets AI Agent

 ## 🚀 Objective
 Extracts financial data from PDFs and syncs to Google Sheets using an AI agent with language and schema understanding.